 He saw Luigi quickly get up and run away from his hiding spot; Mario also saw the strange device that he was carrying on his back.
 What was it?
 Looked like some sort of vacuum cleaner.
 Was this what Luigi was using to get rid of the ghosts?
 No wonder King Boo was mad; how could such a machine defeat a whole barrage of ghosts?

 "Aha, so good to see you my friend," said King Boo.

 Mario frowned for it seemed to him that the ghostly monarch was talking to thin air until he realised that a shadow waiting in the corner materialised into a clearer form.
 He was carrying a palette with him and several paintbrushes tucked into his pockets.
 This Portrait Ghost's name was Vincent Van Gore.

 "Ah!
 Zis eez terrible, non?
 How can my masterpieces be defeated by zat lowly creature with a vacuum cleaner?"
 He ranted and raved, taking little notice of King Boo who was just floating there.
 "It burns ze soul to see zer creations defeated like zat!"

 "Calm yourself," said King Boo.
 "Make ready, you will simply have to create some stronger enemies.
 You do say the power is in the brush, correct?
-They do say that art is a painful subject, though."
+Though they say that art is a painful subject, however."

 "I am suffering for ze causes of art!"
 Van Gore cried.